Independent Student Status Request

 - Tehama County Department of Education Homeless Liaison, Jo Kee

 - Good News Rescue Mission, Pastor Dave Honey 241-5754

 - Anderson Union High School Homeless Liaison, Brant Schriner 365-6054 x 1011

 Shasta County Office of Education Homeless Liaison, Marie Hyres 225-5390

 Glenn County Department of Education Homeless Liaison, Robin Smith 934-6575 x 3176

 Unusual Financial Circumstances Appeal

-Complete the appropriate form, found below, if you or your parent have experienced an extenuating cicumstances that affects household resources such as loss of employment, illness, injury, etc. If approved through a professional judgement process, this will allow the Shasta College Financial Aid office to make changes to your FAFSA and reprocess your financial aid based on the new submitted information.
+Complete the appropriate form, found below, if you or your parent have experienced an extenuating circumstances that affects household resources such as loss of employment, illness, injury, etc. If approved through a professional judgment process, this will allow the Shasta College Financial Aid office to make changes to your FAFSA and reprocess your financial aid based on the new submitted information.